activist-org/activist/CONTRIBUTING.md

 #### Run with `run-e2e-tests.sh`

-Use this when you want a single command to bring up Docker, build and serve the frontend, run Playwright, and tear everything down.
+Use [run-e2e-tests.sh](./run-e2e-tests.sh) when you want a single command to bring up Docker, build and serve the frontend, run Playwright, and tear everything down.
 Run from the **repository root**:

 ```bash
 # Note: There may be installation prompts in the build logs.
 Hit 'n' to say no.